A Complete Guide to Serbia Visa Application

 What may lead to the rejection of my application?

 An application will be rejected without refunds if the documents provided don’t meet up the required standards.
-This could be as a result of invalid documents, wrong information, no proof of financial means or a lack of accommodation.
+This could be a result of invalid documents, wrong information, no proof of financial means, or a lack of accommodation.

 Does my nationality determine if my application is accepted or not?